 Separated by 70 miles, Jeff & Kat don’t get to play together as much as they’d like, but when they do, it’s just easy.
-Making magic from mundane situations, the result is often surprising and always delightful.
+Making magic from mundane situations, the result is often surprising, sometimes moving, wonderfully weird and always delightful.

 Kat Kenny, Jeff Quintana